Kalatco/smartShades/README.md

-# Smart Shades Agent
+# Smart Shades Agent V2

-A LangChain-based intelligent agent for smart shades control and automation using Azure OpenAI and Hubitat Z-Wave integration.
+A **LangGraph-based** intelligent agent for smart shades control and automation using Azure OpenAI and Hubitat Z-Wave integration.

 ## Overview

-This project implements an AI agent using LangChain that can intelligently control Z-Wave smart shades through [Hubitat](https://hubitat.com/) using natural language commands.
-The agent integrates with Hubitat's Maker API for IoT device control and uses Azure OpenAI for intelligent command interpretation with solar intelligence features.
+This project implements an AI agent using **LangGraph** (part of the LangChain ecosystem) that can intelligently control Z-Wave smart shades through [Hubitat](https://hubitat.com/) using natural language commands.
+The V2 agent features a state-based workflow that can handle both immediate execution and intelligent scheduling with automatic duration support and solar intelligence.

 ## Features

-- **Natural Language Control**: "open the front shade", "close all blinds", "block the sun", "im starting a movie"
+- **Natural Language Control**: "Open the front shade", "close all blinds", "Im starting a movie"
-- **Multi-Blind Operations**: "open the side window halfway, and front window fully"
+- **Multi-Blind Operations**: "Open the side window halfway, and front window fully"
-- **Room-specific and house-wide control**
+- **Room-specific and house-wide control**: "Close all the blinds in the house 9 and 3 quarters"
-- **Solar Intelligence**: Automatic sunrise/sunset scheduling for automated blinds
+- **Solar Intelligence**: "Close the blinds 30 minutes after sunset today", "Open the blinds at sunrise"
+- **Smart Scheduling**: "Open the blinds at 9am everyday", "close the blinds everyday after sunset"
 - **Specific blind targeting by name or keyword**
 - **RESTful API** for external integrations (Apple Shortcuts & Siri, Home Assistant, etc.)
 - **Structured Output Parsing**: Pydantic models ensure reliable command interpretation